|Class: Bracy 02

 anything else of concern or interest.
 Attend in groups or as

-private, please make a separate appointment.
-When multiple
+please make a separate appointment.
+When multiple people are

-for a note of where we are - typically we will meet in the
+of where we are - typically we will meet in the intro

 Textbook/MasteringPhysics: Physics for Scientists